spot1984/syringe-extruder/README.md

 # project

-This project is intended to convert a Tronxy 3D printer into a syringe extruder capable of extruding material like clay, dough, chocolate, or frosting from a plastic syringe.
-The design is intended to re-use the existing stepper motors in a new configuration with mostly 3D printed parts.
+This project is intended to convert a Tronxy 3D printer into a syringe extruder capable of extruding clay, dough, chocolate, frosting, or similar materials from a plastic syringe.
+The design is intended to re-use the existing motion platform and extruder stepper motor in a new configuration with mostly 3D printed parts.
 The CAD is done in OpenSCAD.

-The initial design will use a plastic 60cc syringe that may be increased to 150cc if initially successful.
+The initial design will use a plastic 60cc syringe that may be increased to 150cc if successful.

 ## bom
 3D printed parts: